There was no Borderlands 3 release date announcement at E3 2018, but we are still hoping the new Borderlands game is on its way soon.

 During Epic’s Unreal presentation at GDC 2017, however, Randy Pitchford claimed that Gearbox’s switch to Unreal Engine 4 allowed for differing stimulations of physics depending on the planet’s properties.
 He said: “there might be different physics and the sun and the moons might be in different positions than what we’re used to on Pandora.”

-From this it seems clear that, in Borderlands 3, we will be able to explore more settings than just Pandora or Elpis.
-One planet that we might be able to visit for the first time is Promethea.
-It is where weapons manufacturer Atlas discovered alien tech and turned it into weaponry and starships.
-Found by YouTuber HandsomeJackBoy in Battleborn’s Atikus and Thrall rebellion DLC, you can see the graffiti on a wall behind the gate in the video above (0:41), which appears to read ‘Promethea’ with a vault logo near it.
+From this it seems clear that there will be multiple Borderlands 3 planets.
+One we might be able to visit for the first time is Promethea, where weapons manufacturer Atlas discovered alien tech and turned it into weaponry and starships.
+Found by YouTuber HandsomeJackBoy in Battleborn’s Atikus and Thrall rebellion DLC, you can see the graffiti on a wall behind the gate in the video below, which appears to read ‘Promethea’ with a vault logo near it.

 Other than that, not much is known about the narrative of Borderlands 3, but there have been some hiccups we do know about.
 Unfortunately, Mikey Neumann, the writer behind Borderlands 1 and 2, was forced to resign due to health complications after accepting the job of penning this new Borderlands project.
 Lead writer on Borderlands 2, Anthony Burch, is also nowhere to be found.
 There has been no word on who has taken over narrative duties.